Z-Denis/molecular-graph-diffusion/README.md

 ## Related work

 This approach combines ideas from continuous-time diffusion models (EDM), discrete graph diffusion, and molecular generative modeling.
 CDCD can be seen as a continuous relaxation of categorical diffusion, where the network predicts logits over discrete types while diffusion proceeds in a continuous embedding space.
-It is also aligned with DiGress-style modeling choices (kekulized bonds, explicit size conditioning if desired).
+It is also aligned with DiGress-style modeling choices (kekulized bonds, explicit size conditioning if desired), except for a notable difference: the use of explicit hydrogens.

 ## Setup
 Create a virtualenv, install dependencies, and install the package in editable mode: